+- Downtown Merchants Association

+- South Kingstown Parent Teach Group

+- Southern RI Chamber of Commerce

-- Council Meetings: Present or provide materials for the Council meetings and any constituent meeting they may have. - Town Committees: Offer virtual or in-person short training open to any interested Town committees, particularly the Conservation Commission and the Economic Development Commission. - Distribute flyers and collateral: Many groups may have a natural interest in promoting awareness about the program and can be provided with electronic and hard-copy materials with reference information for the program.
+- o Municipal Meetings: Present or provide materials for the Town Council meetings, any constituent meeting they may have, and the Sustainability Committee Meetings.

+- Distribute flyers and collateral: Many groups may have a natural interest in promoting awareness about the program and can be provided with electronic and hard-copy materials with reference information for the program.
+Also, the Program will reach out to specific businesses that have high traffic and may be interested in supporting awareness about the Program.